fbregante/inclusion/README.md

 This is an immature tool and the generated code is written in a high-level language you already know.
 It's not gonna take you that long.

+Built-in libraries are just an example and they are not official libraries recommended as good/secure practices.

 ## Usage